blue-bell/forkglove-docs/docs/3-visualization/4-panels/variable-slider.md

 ---
 title: Variable Slider
-description: Customize a slider to quickly update a numerical variable value.
+description: Use the variable slider to add a UI element in your layout that controls a numerical variable.
 ---

-Customize a slider to quickly update a numerical [variable](/docs/visualization/variables) value.
+Use the variable slider to add a UI element in your layout that controls a numerical [variable](/docs/visualization/variables).

 ![variable slider panel](/img/docs/visualization/panels/variable-slider/panel.webp)